 Sunburns are something that you don’t often notice until it’s too late and your skin has been burnt real bad.

-That’s why it’s essential to take the necessary steps to prevent sunburn and know how to treat them with affordable home remedies.
+A sunburn isn’t only painful—it’s also responsible for long-term skin damage like wrinkles and even skin cancer.
+That’s why it’s essential to take the necessary steps to prevent sunburns and know how to treat them with affordable home sunburn remedies.

-Avoid Overexposure As Much As You Can
+Avoid Overexposure as Much as You Can

-Wear The Right Clothes
+Wear the Right Clothes

-Look into getting breathable, long-sleeved, and investing in a few pieces of sun-protective clothing.
-These clothes are made of tightly-woven fabric that prevents UV rays from penetrating your skin.
+Your clothes are your first line of defense against the harsh environment, so look into getting breathable, long-sleeved garments and investing in a few pieces of sun-protective apparel.
+These clothes are made of tightly woven fabric that prevents UV rays from penetrating your skin.

-Sometimes they’re even treated with chemicals or made with material that reflects UV rays instead of absorbing them to protect you from sunburns further.
-Sun protective clothing also comes with UV protection factor (UPF) ratings that indicate their strength and protection against harmful UV rays.
+Sometimes, they’re even treated with chemicals or made with material that reflects UV rays instead of absorbing them to protect you from sunburns further.
+Sun-protective clothing also comes with UV protection factor (UPF) ratings that indicate their strength and protection against harmful UV rays.

-Other means of protection include wearing a wide-brimmed hat, a scarf, or shemagh that protects your head and shoulders from overexposure.
+Other means of protection include wearing a wide-brimmed hat, a scarf, or a shemagh that protects your head and shoulders from overexposure.

 Slather On Some Sunscreen

 Since you can’t possibly cover every inch of your body with clothing or avoid the sun entirely, you have to put on sunscreen for additional protection.
-It’s key to protecting you on the road, looking for a safer location.
+It’s key to protecting you on the road.

-So what if you weren’t able to apply the tips above, and you now have painful redness in different areas of your body?
+What if you weren’t able to apply the tips above, and you now have painful redness in different areas of your body?
 Well, not to worry.
 There are easy ways you can treat that sunburn.

 Cool Down and Hydrate